iPhone Accessibility Feature Guide

 - Muscular atrophy

-To enable the governing feature called “Touch Accommodations”, we need to open up the “Settings” app on your iPhone, then tap “General”, “Accessibility” and finally go into the section labeled “Touch Accommodations”.
+First, open up the “Settings” app on your iPhone, tap “Accessibility” and go to “Touch”.
+Then, choose the option labeled “Touch Accommodations”.
 From there, we’ll be able to customize the experience for you or the user you are setting this up for.

 First of all, let’s enable the governing feature called “Touch Accommodations”.
 This will let us configure the rest of the options, which are disabled by default.